🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Featured Boat Care Product

 Check Price on Amazon - Better Boat's vinyl protectant prevents fading and cracking on vinyl, rubber, leather and plastic.
-It add a protective barrier to guard against dirt, grime, salt and UV rays.
+It adds a protective barrier to guard against dirt, grime, salt and UV rays.

 A Few Catch and Release Cages

-If you have a smallish rodent that's just too fast to catch or has made itself home in an inaccessible area like a deep ski well, you can get yourself a cage and perform your own catch and release program.
+If you have a smallish rodent that's just too fast to catch or has made itself home in an inaccessible area like a deep ski well, you can get a cage and perform your own catch-and-release program.
 Just be sure to take it far, far away from all boats for the release!

-A good manufacturer for these is Havahart.
-Havahart traps come in a range of sizes, this one is an extra small to fit in a boat's tighter cubby holes.
+A good manufacturer of these is Havahart.
+Havahart traps come in various sizes, including this extra-small one that fits in a boat's tighter cubby holes.
 Their website offers tips on how to bait every animal you could come across.

 When You Need to Hire a Professional